Photos of Acceptable Warehouse, Industrial, and Manufacturing Attire

 Clothing should promote employee comfort and safety, especially in a factory setting.

-In this example, the workers are dressed in comfortable clothing covered with a bright reflective vest for safety purposes.
+In this example, workers are dressed in comfortable clothing covered with a bright reflective vest for safety purposes.

-The employees in this example are all dressed casually in shirts and pants.
+The employees in this example are dressed casually in shirts and pants.
 Their safety vests make them visible to other employees while they're on the job.

-Surveyors Wear Proper Industrial Attire
+Surveyors Wearing Proper Industrial Attire

-Attire for a Manufacturing or Warehouse Setting
+Manufacturing or Warehouse Attire

-This woman and her trainee are dressed appropriately for a manufacturing dress code environment.
+The employee and her trainee are dressed appropriately for a manufacturing dress code environment.
 The orange undershirt topped with a royal blue protective long-sleeved shirt may be the colors of the company.
 This uniform is consistent with many seen in a manufacturing environment.

 Both are wearing a protective yellow vest that makes them visible from a distance in a plant.
 They also wear protective headgear that is just one step removed from a hard hat.